paser-group/continuous-secsoft/ssp-spr26/project/README.md

 ## Introduction

 Security requirements documents change constantly.
 The security tools that we develop need to keep up with these changes.
 As part of this class project you will be designing and developing a functional software that can automatically detects changes in two security requirements documents and execute a static analysis tool accordingly.
 The project will involve application of multiple techniques that we discussed and practiced in class.
+This is a group project, where each group will include at most three students.

 ## Tasks